How Much Should You Put Down On a House? (It’s Not Always 20%)

 If 20% down is feasible for you financially, you’ll have the benefit of that immediate equity in your home, as well as being exempt from having to pay mortgage insurance, which most lenders require of buyers unable to put down 20%.

-Mortgage insurance (or MI, or PMI if you’re looking at private mortgage insurance) protects the lender against default and losses due to foreclosure if the borrower is unable to pay the mortgage.
-Depending on the specifics of your loan, it can add upwards of $2,000 a year to mortgage payments.
+Mortgage insurance, or PMI for private mortgage insurance, protects the lender from potential losses due to default and foreclosure if the borrower can’t make their mortgage payments.
+Depending on the specifics of your loan, it can add upward of $2,000 a year to mortgage payments.

-Wise adds that a lower loan-to-value ratio can affect not only interest rates, but also things like home insurance.
-“With a lower loan amount, you’re also more likely to have slightly less expensive home insurance.”
+Wise adds that borrowing a smaller percentage of the home’s value can affect not just interest rates but also things like homeowners insurance.
+“With a lower loan amount, you’re also more likely to have slightly less expensive homeowners insurance.”

 When less is more

 Making a large down payment might be considered optimal, but it isn’t always realistic, and sometimes it isn’t even beneficial.
-“If the home is a fixer, in need of cosmetic or structural improvement, a buyer is better served to put less down so they can put that extra cash back into the property,” says Michener.
+“If the home is a fixer — in need of cosmetic or structural improvement — a buyer is better served to put less down so they can put that extra cash back into the property,” Michener says.
 “You don’t want to invest all your savings into the down payment and be left with no cash to reinvest into the property.”

 Michener adds that first-time buyers often can’t afford to purchase a turnkey home, and by making a smaller down payment, they can use that extra money to make improvements, which in turn helps increase the value of their home.